openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 * **Noise Detection Mode** - Use build-in noise detection to reduce computation on absence of noise.
 Configures how difficult is to consider a frame as noise (the required noise level).
 * **Noise Detection Sensitivity** - Noise/silence ratio in the last second to consider noise detected.
 Defaults to 0.5.
 * **VAD Mode** - Use a voice activity detector to reduce computation on absence of voice sound.
-* **VAD Sensitivity** - Voice/silence ratio in the last second to consider voice detected.
+* **VAD Sensitivity** - Voice/silence ratio in the last second to consider voice is detected.
 * **VAD Delay** - Seconds to disable the vad detector after voice is detected.
 Defaults to 3.